-- Rhythm should be interpreted in the context of symptoms and pharmacological treatment given ONLY when symptomatic; otherwise, closely monitor the patient and reassess. - Do not delay transcutaneous pacing for patients with evidence of severe hemodynamically instability, with poor perfusion, or altered mental status. - Bradycardia typically causes symptoms when at a rate of <50 beats/minute. - Bradycardia may present with altered mental status, chest pain, congestive heart failure, seizure, syncope, shock, pallor, diaphoresis, or other evidence of hemodynamic instability. - · Consider treatable causes for bradycardia - Common causes: electrolyte abnormalities (e.g. hyperkalemia), myocardial ischemia, medication overdose (see below for more details), infections, hypoxemia, and hypothyroidism - Consider hyperkalemia in patients with ECG evidence of wide complex bradycardic rhythms. - Hypoxemia is a common cause of bradycardia.
-Ensure oxygenation and support respiratory efforts. - Atropine - Do NOT delay Transcutaneous Pacing to administer atropine in bradycardia in patients with with poor perfusion. - Caution when administering atropine in setting of: - Acute MI, as elevated heart rate can worsen ischemia. - Overdoses, as administration may cause worsening bradycardia in certain scenarios (such as alpha agonist overdose, like Clonidine). - Cardiac transplant patients, as it may cause paradoxical bradycardia. - Transcutaneous Pacing Procedure (TCP) - Immediately use TCP in patients with evidence of poor perfusion or with high-degree AV block (2nd or 3rd degree) without IV/IO access. - If time allows, transport to a cardiac receiving center because transcutaneous pacing is a temporizing measure and patients may need to go to the cath lab for pacemaker placement. - $\,\circ\,$ Consider sedation or pain control for TCP - Use EtCO2 for all patients receiving sedation - Overdose - Bradycardia is seen in several medication overdoses, including beta blockers, calcium channel blockers, and alpha-2 agonists (clonidine) - In clonidine overdoses, avoid use of atropine in the setting of normotension, as atropine may cause reflex hypertension in this unique setting - Once at the hospital, consider having one crewmember is monitoring the pacing until hospital pads are successfully placed on the patient.
+A bradycardic rhythm should be interpreted in clinical context, with pharmacological treatment reserved for significant symptoms or when signs of shock are present.
+Otherwise, closely monitor the patient and reassess regularly.
+Bradycardia typically causes symptoms when at a rate of <50 beats/minute.
+Bradycardia may present with altered mental status, chest pain, congestive heart failure, seizure, syncope, shock, pallor, diaphoresis, or other evidence of hemodynamic instability.

+Do not delay chest compressions in patients who are unconscious. transcutaneous pacing for patients with evidence of severe hemodynamically instability, with poor perfusion, or altered mental status.
+Initiate pacing prior to the administration of epinephrine or atropine.

+- Consider treatable causes for bradycardia - Common causes: electrolyte abnormalities (e.g. hyperkalemia), myocardial ischemia, medication overdose (see below for more details), infections, hypoxemia, and hypothyroidism - Consider hyperkalemia in patients with ECG evidence of wide complex bradycardic rhythms and consider treatment with calcium chloride. - Hypoxemia is a common cause of bradycardia.
+Ensure oxygenation and support respiratory efforts. - Medications: The two primary drugs utilized for chronotropy (increase in heart rate) are atropine and epinephrine.
+While both medications generally increase the heart rate, only epinephrine provides additional support as a peripheral vasopressor, increasing blood pressure. - Use caution in the administration of atropine or epinephrine in acute MI, as elevated heart rate can worsen ischemia. - Atropine: use caution when administering atropine in the setting of: - Overdoses, as administration may cause worsening bradycardia in certain scenarios (such as alpha agonist overdose, like Clonidine). - Cardiac transplant patients, as it may cause paradoxical bradycardia. - Epinephrine: the preferred agent for bradycardia in the setting of unstable bradycardia, as it provides vasoconstriction in addition to chronotropy - Transcutaneous Pacing (TCP) - Immediately use TCP in patients with evidence of poor perfusion or with high-degree AV block (2nd or 3rd degree) without IV/IO access. - If time allows, transport to a cardiac receiving center because transcutaneous pacing is a temporizing measure and patients may need to go to the cath lab for pacemaker placement. - Consider sedation or pain control for TCP, utilizing EtCO2 for all patients receiving sedation - Overdose - Bradycardia is seen in several medication overdoses, including beta blockers, calcium channel blockers, and alpha-2 agonists (clonidine) - In clonidine overdoses, avoid use of atropine in the setting of normotension, as atropine may cause reflex hypertension in this unique setting

+Once at the hospital, consider having one crew member monitor the pacing equipment and monitor until hospital pads are successfully placed on the patient.